crueter/passmanpp/Choosing Options.md

 Checksum functions:
  - Blake2b is very fast in software but relatively slow in hardware.
+Pretty much the most secure option.
 Default option.
  - SHA-3 (or Keccak) won the SHA-3 contest by NIST, replacing SHA-2.
-It's slower in software but very, very fast in hardware that supports it. passman++ uses SHA3-256.
+It's slower in software but very, very fast in hardware that supports it.
+Supposedly more secure than Blake2b, but information is limited, so they're used interchangeably and are generally considered to be equally secure.
- - SHAKE-256 is a subset of SHA-3 and can be used interchangeably with SHA3-256.
+ - SHAKE-256 is a subset of SHA-3 and can be used interchangeably with SHA-3.
 Theoretically, it's more secure against collision attacks.
  - Skein-512 was a finalist in NIST's SHA-3 contest.
-Based on Threefish, SHA-3 or Blake2b are generally preferred, but it hasn't been broken yet, so it's a viable alternative if you want to use it.
+Based on Threefish.
+SHA-3 or Blake2b are generally preferred, but it hasn't been broken yet, so it's a viable alternative if you want to use it.
- - SHA-512 is incredibly fast and that's the only reason to use it.
-Usually prefer anything else on newer hardware.
+ - SHA-512 is extremely fast on 64-bit systems and that's the only reason to use it.
+Usually prefer anything else on newer hardware as they'll still be fast enough.
+May also sometimes not work with SHACAL2, though this is rare.

 Derivation functions:
  - PBKDF2 is the only one available.
 However, it's for a good reason: there's few if not no other options.
 It's been a proven standard and is easily compatible with all sorts of checksum functions.
+ - This choice will likely be removed in the final 2.0 release.

 Password Hashing functions:
  - Argon2id was the winner of the Password Hashing Competition in July 2015.
 Hybrid of Argon2i and Argon2d combining the security functions of both.
 Extremely hard to bruteforce due to its very high memory requirements, but higher memory usage or hashing iterations can be very slow.
 Generally, you'll want to use this, as it's the best of the best, essentially.
 Default option for very obvious reasons.